Do Not Despair

 Every wisdom tradition tells us that human meaning and happiness cannot be found in isolation but comes about through generosity, love, and understanding.
 The bodhisattva, knowing this, appears in a thousand forms, from a caring grandmother to the global citizen.
 Meditators often recite the bodhisattva vows when they sit, offering any benefit of their practice for the sake of others: “Sentient beings are numberless; I vow to bring liberation to us all.”
 Like the ancient Hippocratic oath, the vow to serve the sick taken by every physician, the bodhisattva vows to serve the welfare of all.

-Ajahn Buddhadasa instructed all those in his forest temple to do a daily contemplation of interdependence.
 With each breath we interbreathe carbon dioxide and oxygen with the maple and oak, the dogwood and redwood trees of our biosphere.
 Our daily nourishment joins us with the rhythms of bees, caterpillars, and rhizomes; it connects our body with the collaborative dance of myriad species of plants and animals.

 Nothing is separate.
 Biologist Lewis Thomas explains, “The driving force in nature, on this kind of planet with this sort of biosphere, is cooperation… The most inventive and novel of all schemes in nature, and perhaps the most significant in determining the great landmark events in evolution, is symbiosis, which is simply cooperative behavior carried to its extreme.”

 Unless we understand this, we are split between caring for ourselves or caring for the troubles of the world.
 “I arise in the morning,” wrote essayist E.B.
 White, “torn between a desire to save the world and an inclination to savor it.”
-A psychology of interdependence helps to solve this dilemma.
+Recognition of interdependence helps to solve this dilemma.
 Through meditation we discover that the duality of inner and outer is false.
 Thus when Gandhi was lauded for all his work for India, he demurred, “I do not do this for India, I do this for myself.”